jspm/project/README.md

 issues
 ======

-Issue tracker for the jspm project.
+Issue tracker for the jspm project (http://jspm.io).

 Particularly for bugs and specific feature requests.